 Enter on line 11 interest you earned on "specified private activity bonds" reduced (but not below zero) by any deduction that would have been allowable if the interest were includible in gross income for the regular tax.
+Each payer of this type of interest may send you a Form 1099-INT showing the amount of this interest in box 9.
 Generally, the term "specified private activity bond" means any private activity bond (as defined in section 141) issued after August 7, 1986.
 See section 57(a)(5) for exceptions and more details.